 How is Dyslexia Identified?

-Help with the emotional issues that arise from struggling to overcome academic difficulties.
+- Get help with the emotional issues that arise from struggling to overcome academic difficulties.

 Get the facts on learning disabilities - Sign up for email updates from NCLD

 Reprinted with the permission of the National Center for Learning Disabilities. © 1999-2009 National Center for Learning Disabilities, Inc. All Rights Reserved.